vogt4nick/austrian-german/docs/subjunctive-mood.md

 ### Essential Verbs

-As this is above all a practical guide, the most common verbs and their conjugations follow below (excluding sein already given above).
-The stems are in bold and always the same.
+The most common verbs and their conjugations follow below (excluding _sein_ already given above).
+The **stems are bolded** and always the same.
 Only the inflections change with the subject.

 <div class="annotate" markdown>